uspki/policies/certificate-policy.md

 #### 3.2.2.4 Validation of Domain Authorization or Control
 CAs shall confirm that, as of the date the Certificate was issued, the CA has validated each Fully-Qualified Domain Name (FQDN) listed in the Certificate using at least one of the methods listed in section 3.2.2.4.x.

-This CP allows for procedures adhering to the Baseline Requirements and is limited to four (4) validation methods:
+This CP allows for procedures adhering to the Baseline Requirements and is limited to three (3) validation methods:

-- Section 3.2.2.4.5 Domain Authorization Document
 - Section 3.2.2.4.6 Agreed-Upon Change to Website
 - Section 3.2.2.4.7 DNS Change
-- Section 3.2.2.4.10 TLS Using a Random Number
+- Section 3.2.2.4.12 Validating Applicant as a Domain Contact

-Wildcard FQDNs are not allowed to be validated using section 3.2.2.4.6 Agreed Upon Change to Website or section 3.2.2.4.10 TLS Using a Random Number.
-All wildcard domain names included in a certificate shall require validation by either section 3.2.2.4.7 DNS Change, or section 3.2.2.4.5 Domain Authorization Document signed by the Domain Contact authorizing the issuing of a certificate to include the wildcard FQDN.
+Wildcard FQDNs are not allowed to be validated using section 3.2.2.4.6 Agreed Upon Change to Website.
+All wildcard domain names included in a certificate shall require validation by either section 3.2.2.4.7 DNS Change, or section 3.2.2.4.12 Validating Applicant as a Domain Contact signed by the Domain Contact authorizing the issuing of a certificate to include the wildcard FQDN.

 CAs shall maintain a record of which domain validation method, including the relevant Baseline Requirements version number, was used to validate each domain in a certificate.